The subtle statistics of the distance ladder: On the distance prior and selection effects: The impact of selection

-Turning now to the $\chi^2$ results, for the volume-limited sample, neglecting $\sigma_z$ propagation yields a negative bias consistent with Eq.~\ref{eq:chi2_bias_volume}.
+Turning now to the $\chi^2$ results, we see first that this estimator is unbiased for a volume-limited sample when $\sigma_z = 0$.
+This follows from the equivalence of volume-limited and redshift-selected samples in that case and the fact that the redshift selection correction vanishes when $k=-1$, as is effectively assumed by that estimator.
+Ironically, neglecting \emph{both} the volume prior \emph{and} the selection effect (truncation of distances) produces the right answer in this case.
+It does however become biased for any $\sigma_z>0$, causing the volume-limited and redshift-selected cases to come apart.
+Neglecting $\sigma_z$ propagation yields a negative bias consistent with Eq.~\ref{eq:chi2_bias_volume}.
 Propagating $\sigma_z$ using Eq.~\ref{eq:chi2_sigmaz_propagation} reverses the sign, producing a bias of similar magnitude but positive.

-The redshift-limited sample exhibits a stronger negative bias, slightly reduced when $\sigma_z$ is propagated---except if $\sigma_z=0$, in which case it recovers the fortuitously-unbiased $k=-1$ result.
+If however the sample really is redshift-selected, then---provided the $\sigma_z$ uncertainty is propagated---it will continue to be largely unbiased for $H_0$ because the $H_0^{3N}$ redshift selection effectively converts the correct $k=2$ prior to $k=-1$.
+In other words, when both the distance prior and redshift selection are modelled self-consistently (under the simplifying assumptions discussed in Sec.~\ref{sec:sel_z}), they become equivalent to the $\chi^2$ estimator for any choice of $k$, owing to the fortuitous cancellation of the $H_0$ dependence.
 The magnitude-limited sample shows a positive bias in $H_0$, which decreases when $\sigma_z$ is ignored but grows when $\sigma_z$ is propagated.
 The $\chi^2$ estimator is therefore only approximately valid for volume- and redshift-selected samples; if the selection is instead in apparent magnitude, it will strongly overestimate $H_0$ even for $\sigma_z\rightarrow 0$.
 This is because the magnitude-selection correction is independent of $H_0$ when $M$ is known (Sec.~\ref{sec:sel_m}), so it cannot cancel the incorrect distance prior.
 In that case, one must adopt the volume prior.
 Note that the exact numerical values of the bias depend on the specifics of the problem, such as the underlying true distance distribution; if expressed as a relative bias in units of the standard deviation, they would also depend on $N$ and $\sigma_m$.

 Our overall conclusion is that the \emph{only} way to achieve the correct result (without adding on a ``bias correction'' tailor-made to remove bias) is to adopt the volume prior and account for selection in the principled manner of Sec.~\ref{sec:selection}.